-Percentage to Decimal Converter
+Percentage to Decimal

-Converting between fractions, decimals, and percents is easier when you simplify the fraction first, then multiply by 100 for the percent form.
+For percentage to decimal, converting between fractions, decimals, and percents is easier when you simplify the fraction first, then multiply by 100 for the percent form.

 Percents to decimals.
 A percent is shorthand for “per hundred,” so dividing by 100 rewrites the same quantity without the symbol: 37.5% becomes 0.375.
 In algebra and finance you often need that decimal factor to multiply a balance, a vector of probabilities, or a growth rate inside a larger expression.